amchappell9/vette-tracker-services/docs/structure.md

 ## Libraries

-- Gin is used to scaffold the API server and handle routing.
+- Gin is used to scaffold the API server and handle routing
--